 They were favored by more than a touchdown in four of the games and three and a half versus Tampa Bay, biting the dreaded hook.

 Any bettors wagering into the tough task given the Chiefs have been able to ride opportunity, but Chiefs backers are having a rough patch.

 Week 15 around the league

 NFL betting will save the Week 15 Thursday Night Football opener.
-There’s no reason to watch the Raider-Chargers game under ordinary circumstances.
-The Chargers are done and the Raiders will barely reach the playoffs, if that.
+There’s no reason to watch the Raiders-Chargers game under ordinary circumstances.
+The Chargers are done, and the Raiders will barely reach the playoffs, if that.